 The outside vendor which is responsible for most of the Authority's functions and services relating to electronic toll collection is Electronic Transaction Consultants Corp. ("ETCC").
 ETCC's responsibilities include vehicle identification and classification technology; recording, storing and auditing toll transactions; electronic collection of toll revenue; and providing and managing the violation enforcement system and customer service system.
 ETCC's contract with the Authority began June 29, 2005.
 The contract had a five-year initial term and five one-year renewal options.
 On May 22, 2014, the Authority exercised the fifth of the five one-year renewal options which extended the ETCC contract until June 30, 2015.
-The Authority is in the process of issuing a request for proposal for a successor to ETCC for maintenance of roadway electronic tolling and violations enforcement technologies and supporting software.
-The Authority has the ability to pursue an extension of the ETCC contract for a period of time beyond June 30, 2015 for purposes of facilitating an effective transition to a successful vendor.
+The Authority has entered into an additional contract with ETCC for a six-month period beyond June 30, 2015 for purposes of facilitating an effective transition to successor vendors.
+The Authority is in the process of developing a request for proposal for a successor to ETCC for maintenance of roadway electronic tolling and violations enforcement technologies.
 The Authority has entered into a contract with Accenture, LLP ("Accenture") for a new back office suite of applications for managing its I-PASS accounts and violations enforcement program.
-The new Accenture back office is expected to integrate with existing toll collection technology, upgrade customer service and billing capabilities and enhance processing, monitoring and financial reporting functionalities when the existing ETCC contract expires (expected to be June 30, 2015).
-Accenture's contract with the Authority has an initial term that expires in October 2019 and four one-year renewal options.
+The new Accenture back office is expected to integrate with existing toll collection technology, upgrade customer service and billing capabilities and enhance processing, monitoring and financial reporting functionalities.
+The Accenture back office system is expected to be released by early 2016.
+Accenture's contract with the Authority has an initial term that expires in October, 2019 and four one-year renewal options.